SmittyV288/CS210/README.md

   - I did well at creating a clock that would get the local system time to initialize the program.
 I also did well at making user adjusted time changes look seamless.

 - Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?
-  - I could likely make a one function instead of two that would handle the clock screen refreshing.
+  - I could likely make a single function instead of two that would handle the clock screen refreshing.
 I would also make a separate class file to handle the clock instead of having everything in one cpp file.

 - Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?
-  - The most challenges pieces were the functions to handle clearing the screen and hiding the cursor.
+  - The most challengeing pieces were the functions to handle clearing the screen and hiding the cursor.
 When I was building the clock, I used system("CLS") to refresh the screen, but I didn't like the blinking effect that came with it.
 I did a deep dive search for resources to solve this issue and found a way to not have the screen or cursor blink when the screen updated the clock.
 I'll be adding programming language documentation as well relevant YouTube videos to my support network.

 - What skills from this project will be particularly transferable to other projects or course work?
   - The biggest skill that will be transferable is how to separate classes into separate files.
 This will allow my future programs to be more maintainable and adaptable.

 - How did you make this program maintainable, readable, and adaptable?
   - I created a class for the program that makes it maintainable and adaptable.
 I also included white spaces, comments, as well as appropriately named variables and functions so it's readable.
-For the future I would create the class in a separate file or files to make it more maintainable and adaptable.
+For the future, I would create the class in a separate file or files to make it more maintainable and adaptable.